 SLF Older Writers Grant

 The SLF Older Writers Grant is awarded annually to a writer who is fifty years of age or older at the time of grant application, and is intended to assist such writers who are just starting to work at a professional level.
-We are currently offering one $750 grant annually, to be used as the writer determines will best assist his or her work.
+We are currently offering two $500 grants annually, to be used as each writer determines will best assist his or her work.

 This grant will be awarded by a committee of SLF staff members on the